Bukunmikuti/view-router/README.md

  # Contribution
  You can contribute by making pull requests to fix issues, dropping a code review/demo example or updating the readme.<br>
-Your objectives should be clearly stated<br>
+Your changes should be clearly stated.<br>
 Thank you!

  # Liscense